What insights can non-diabetics gain from monitoring blood glucose?

 Understanding how our blood glucose is being affected by different nutrients, we might be able to, in the future, draw conclusions of what is actually an ideal diet for each of us.

 When your blood sugar is high, your kidneys will try to get rid of it by removing it from the body via urination.
 This most likely causes you to get out of bed and go to the bathroom during the night, resulting in inconsistent sleep patterns.
 It can also wake you up with feelings of thirstiness.
-Every cell in your body needs sugar to work properly.
-It’s your body’s main source of energy.
+Every cell in your body needs sugar to work properly - it’s your body’s main source of energy.
 When your sugar levels fall too low it can cause a variety of problems within your central nervous system which can include: headaches, nightmares, restlessness, weakness, sweating and a host of other complications.
-As a result this would alter your sleep stages or even wake you up entirely leading to inconsistent sleeping patterns.
+As a result this would alter your sleep stages or even wake you up entirely, leading to inconsistent sleeping patterns.

 Measuring the development of your blood glucose before and after going to sleep and even during the night can help you understand what is causing you to have troubles in getting sleep or experiencing sleepiness during the day.
 By understanding your blood glucose, you can take action to correct your meal timing, and the content of your meals during the late night hours.
 This way you can ensure better blood glucose control during the entire night.

-Fuel the right nutrition at the right time to maximize performance.
+Fuel with the right nutrition at the right time to maximize performance.
 Enhance the recovery process from your workouts.

-Blood glucose levels and physical performance have a very direct relationship, both affecting each other at the same time.
+Blood glucose levels and physical performance have a very direct relationship, where both affect each other at the same time.
 Blood sugar usually fluctuates depending on the exercise intensiveness.
 Aerobic activities have been shown to lower your blood sugar during the time of the event and keep them low for even 4-8 hours afterwards.
 This is caused by the sudden need of additional energy resulting from rapid muscle movements during exercises.
 During anaerobic activities it is not unusual to experience a blood sugar rise at the onset of high-intensity exercise.
 This is caused by a surge of stress hormones that oppose insulin’s action and cause the liver to dump extra sugar into the bloodstream.

 Feeding your body the right kind of nutrition at the right time will ensure it performs at the demanded level.
 Research conducted by Thomas et al., 2015 stated that "continuous monitoring of an athlete's BG has the potential to increase race performance, speed recovery, and aid training, as BG can reflect metabolic and inflammatory conditions".